bsv-blockchain/gitbook-bsv-code-academy/code-features/broadcast-arc/README.md

       console.log('BEEF size:', beefSize, 'bytes')
       console.log('Compression:', ((1 - beefSize / originalSize) * 100).toFixed(2), '%')

-      // Broadcast BEEF to ARC
+      // Broadcast BEEF to ARC using broadcastBEEF method
-      console.log('Broadcasting BEEF to ARC...')
+      // Do NOT use tx.broadcast() for chains - it will NOT work console.log('Broadcasting BEEF to ARC...')
       const response = await this.arc.broadcastBEEF(beefHex)